-All applicants must fulfill the general entry requirement as well as the specific entry requirements.
+All applicants must fulfil the general entry requirement as well as the specific entry requirements.

-Our assessment in regards to whether you fulfill the entry requirements is based on information and guidelines from the Danish Ministry of Higher Education and Science.
+Our assessment in regards to whether you fulfil the entry requirements is based on information and guidelines from the Danish Ministry of Higher Education and Science.

 Bachelor's programmes offered in English at Aalborg University require that your command of the English language is equivalent to level B (Danish level) in English.
 Level B (Danish level) in regards to languages is considered equivalent to level B2 referring to Common European Framework of Reference for Languages (CEFR).

-Applicants applying for Bachelor's programmes must submit the results of one of the below mentioned IELTS, TOEFL or Cambridge tests with the required minimum scores – by uploading the test results to www.optagelse.dk.
+Applicants applying for Bachelor's programmes must submit the results of one of the below mentioned IELTS, TOEFL, Cambridge or ECPE tests with the required minimum scores – by uploading the test results to www.optagelse.dk.

-We do not accept tests that are more than 2 years old at the time of the application deadline.
+We do not accept IELTS and TOEFL tests that are more than 2 years old at the time of the application deadline.

 Please find links to the different test centers in the right side menu.